dbca-wa/ckan-o-sweave/README.md

 ## How?
-You'll need:
+To compile this template into a PDF, you'll need:

 * RStudio IDE (Desktop or Server) with Latex and git installed system-wide.
 * The code, figures, maps and anything else you want to use in your reports as CKAN resources.
+The template will compile as-is, its resources already exist.

+With these prerequisites:

+* Fork this repo into your own GitHub account and copy the clone URL.
+* In RStudio, create new project from version control, paste your fork's clone URL.
-* Initially, you need to run `scripts/installation.R` to download and install required R packages.
+* One-off, run `scripts/installation.R` to download and install required R packages.

-Clone this repository using RStudio, open reports/report01.Rnw and hit "Compile PDF".
+* Open `reports/report01.Rnw`, hit "Compile PDF" to compile the template PDF.

 Read the PDF and the source code for an explanation of the basic structure and instructions on how to extend this template into your report.